 USO VOLUNTEERS: Volunteers are the heart of the USO.
 They deliver goodness to our troops and their families in our centers and the community at locations around the world.
 In a recent survey, 80% of USO volunteers polled cited "interaction with troops and their families" as their greatest reward.
 The USO is honored to have more than 27,000 volunteers across the globe who gave more than 1.35 million hours last year in service of troops and families.
+Marine Gunnery Sergeant Jeremiah Johnson was named as the 2013 USO Volunteer of the Year.
+Johnson will be recognized at the 2013 USO Gala in Washington, D.C. for his selfless dedication to the USO while serving on the island of Okinawa, Japan.

 USO2GO: Designed to send much needed electronic gaming, sports/musical equipment, and personal care items to troops in remote locations, USO2GO was launched in 2008 to ensure that troops in the field have some of the small comforts of home.
 USO2GO deployed bundles, weighing nearly one ton each, have been delivered to more than 600 remote forward operating bases in Afghanistan, Iraq, the Philippines, Egypt, Djibouti and Kuwait.
-In 2012, the USO celebrated the shipment of our 1,000th USO2GO bundle; that's 2 million pounds of goodness sent directly to troops who need us most.
-USO2GO continues to be the most requested program directly from the field to help our deployed troops relax and recharge.
-The USO has supported more than 30 units from 25 states, Japan and Germany to remote locations in the Middle East.
+To date, USO has shipped more than 1,300 bundles and USO2GO continues to be the most requested program directly from the field to help our deployed troops relax and recharge.

 MOBILE USO: USO centers on wheels, Mobiles USO's offer troops the same kind of great support that USO provides in an airport or installation location.
 These large mobile centers travel to big events and military exercises to provide a place for troops to relax during downtime, provide USO service to areas without a USO center, and support our centers and the community in times of crisis.
 Each Mobile USO offers the troops laptops, large screen televisions, video game consoles, Wi-Fi access, casual seating, refrigerators, coffee makers and microwaves.
 Following Hurricane Sandy, USO staff from USO centers in North Carolina and Dover, Delaware, and the USO regional office in Norfolk, Virginia deployed vehicles to the Floyd Bennett Field tent city in Brooklyn, New York to support the troops assisting the recovery efforts.
 Two Mobile USO Canteens and two passenger vans stocked with snacks, water and hygienic items created the Mobile USO Convoy beginning on November 5.
 The Mobile USO provided onsite support including heat, video games, movies and free Wi-Fi to keep the troops connected to loved ones back home.
-The Mobile USO was recently onsite to support wounded warrior athletes and military families at the 2013 Warrior Games in Colorado Springs, Colorado; as well cyclists competing in Ride2Recovery challenges in Texas and Washington, D.C.
+The